-Outer Banks attractions come in a lot of varieties, with history and nature being most prevalent when exploring Nags Head, NC, attractions, Kill Devil Hills attractions or Kitty Hawk attractions.
+The biggest draws on the Outer Banks come in a lot of varieties, with history and nature being most prevalent when exploring Nags Head NC attractions, Kill Devil Hills attractions and Kitty Hawk attractions.
 All three areas blend into each other as far as most visitors know, but each holds its own distinct place in the events or natural places that interest visitors and locals alike.
-The Nags Head, NC, attraction that's best known is one that's very hard to miss – the tallest sand dune on the East Coast – Jockey’s Ridge.
-Not only does the mountain of sand grab your attention, but all the activities that are centered around the dune such as kite flying, hang gliding and sunset gazing also make this spot pretty well known.
-Sharing space with a Kill Devil Hills attractions is Nags Head Woods, which crosses town lines in its verdant wonder.
+The Nags Head NC attraction that's best known is one that's very hard to miss – the tallest sand dune on the East Coast – Jockey’s Ridge.
+Not only does this sandy Nags Head NC attraction grab your attention, but all the favorite activities of Nags Head centered around the dune, such as kite flying, hang gliding, sunset gazing and taking a running tumble down the dune (hey, you’re not an Outer Banker ‘til you’ve done it!), make it a pretty well known spot.
+Sharing space with Kill Devil Hills attractions is Nags Head Woods, which crosses town lines in its verdant wonder.
 This woods system is one of the most diverse maritime forests on the East Coast and is worthy of your respectful walk along its trails.
-Another popular Kill Devil Hills attraction is the Wright Brothers National Memorial commemorating our first attempts – and successes — at powered flight.
+Another popular spot in Kill Devil Hills is the Wright Brothers National Memorial commemorating our first attempts – and success – at powered flight.

 Looking Beyond Nags Head NC Attractions

 Farther north of Nags Head and Kill Devil Hills, the two main attractions in Kitty Hawk are Kitty Hawk Woods, a beautiful place to relax amid hardwood trees and shade in the summer, and the Monument to a Century of Flight at the Aycock Brown Welcome Center.